Cascading Losses in Reinsurance Networks: Network Liabilities

 \subsubsection{100\% cycles: general caps case}

 Corollary~\ref{cor:unique} tells us cases in which we can prove unique fixed points for all shocks.
 Theorem~\ref{prop:unique} covers more cases.
-Outside of these theorems, there may still be unique fixed points in other systems: in some cases if the shocks don't activate problematic network structure, and in other cases there may be no problematic network structure to worry about.
-Additionally, even if 100\% cycles are activated, finite contract caps can limit the non-contractive effect to particular layers that reach capacity.
+Outside of these theorems, there may still be unique fixed points in other systems: in some cases if the shocks do not activate problematic network structure, and in other cases there may be no problematic network structure to worry about.
+When we are not guaranteed uniqueness, we can see similar effects as in the no caps case of multiple fixed points or no fixed points.
+The following characterize these situations and follow from the main theorems in this section.

+\paragraph{Caps limit non-contractive effects.} Even if 100\% cycles are activated, finite contract caps can limit the non-contractive effect to particular layers that reach capacity.
 In this case, the finite caps remove the problematic graph structure from the remainder of the problem.

-When we aren't guaranteed uniqueness, we can see similar effects as in the no caps case of multiple fixed points or no fixed points.
-In the case of multiple fixed points, the solutions can be restricted to self-reinforcing liabilities within particular layers of reinsurance.
+\paragraph{Multiple fixed points bounded within layers.} If a 100\% cycle has deductibles exactly met from outside claims but remains otherwise unactivated, we have multiple solutions as before.
+However, these solutions are constrained by the caps and restricted to self-reinforcing liabilities within particular layers of reinsurance.

 As we will see in the following subsections, in the case of multiple fixed points, there is always a least fixed point that represents the real world solution.
-The other fixed points are mathematical artifacts from self-reinforcing liabilities that do not stem from propagation of primary insurance claims.
+Other fixed points are mathematical artifacts from self-reinforcing liabilities that are not propagations of primary insurance claims.

+\paragraph{No fixed point if uncapped 100\% cycle is activated.} As before, the only instances of nonexistence are when fixed point iteration diverges to infinity on some liabilities.
+This only happens when an uncapped 100\% cycle is activated.
+Since $\Phi$ is monotone, all other problematic structures are eventually capped out and so do not contribute to nonexistence.
+For the same reasons as before, this is extremely unlikely to occur in practice.